 From here you finally head out to the beautiful North of Wisconsin.
 Along the Michigan river you’ll cross scenic towns such as Port Washington.
 When you arrive in Green Bay, get ready to explore this vibrant town located in Door County.

 Some of the best things to do here are visiting the Heritage Hill State Park and watch a game by the legendary Green Bay Packers.
-Plan at least 1 day to visit the city and eventually Door County.
+Plan at least 1 day to visit the city and all the best things to do in Door County.

 From Green Bay you’ll drive to Wisconsin Dells which is famous for its waterparks.
 However, there is so much more to do here.
 From shopping to hiking in the Dells or staying overnight in one of the most romantic cabins in Wisconsin, there will be plenty of options to spend at least 2 days in Wisconsin Dells.